threadi/wp-personio-integration-light/readme.txt

 The development repository is on [GitHub](https://github.com/threadi/wp-personio-integration-light).

-We also provide a number of [hooks](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/hooks.md) as help for developers.
+We also provide several [hooks](https://github.com/threadi/wp-personio-integration-light/blob/master/doc/hooks.md) as help for developers.

 The Personio logo as part of all distributed icons is a trademark of [Personio SE & Co.
 KG](https://www.personio.com).